mattpang/aoc2024/readme.md

-# 2024
+# Advent of Chodes 2024

-This year's Rules
+This year's Rules:

 If there's a language I can get running, beginning with that letter than I'll attempt it.
+Try and do an alphabet's worth

-## Completed:
+## Completed, and run times:

-Day 1: awk
+Day 1: awk 0.01s

-Day 2: bash
+Day 2: bash 0.56s

-Day 3: c++
+Day 3: c++ 0.06s

-Day 4: dart
+Day 4: dart 0.23s in intepreter, 0.02s after compiling

-Day 5: elixir
+Day 5: elixir 0.49s in intepreter, 0.29s compiled

 ----
 ## Sort of plan

-Day 6: fortran
+Day 6: fortran or f#

 Day 7: go

 Day 8: Haskell

 Day 9: iPython?
+There's no good options here.

 Day 10: Julia or Javascript